 Transparency about the outcomes of mental health services (IAPT approach): an analysis of public data, The Lancet, December 2017.
 Read the article here

 In Britain today, one in six adults suffers from depression or a crippling anxiety disorder and it is estimated that at least a third of families includes someone who is mentally ill.

 World Health Organisation measures of the scale and severity of illness find mental illness accounts for nearly 40% of all illness in rich countries like ours.
 By contrast, stroke, cancer, heart disease, lung disease and diabetes account for under 20%.

 In 2008, the government introduced a national programme which was aimed at ensuring all those suffering with anxiety and depression would be able to access evidence-based psychological therapy treatment for their mental health problems.
 The Improving Access to Psychological Therapies (IAPT) initiative has been rolled out successfully across England and patients can now access effective psychological help.

-The Oxford AHSN Anxiety and Depression Clinical Network works with all the IAPT services in Berkshire, Buckinghamshire, Oxfordshire and Milton Keynes which are used by 20,000 patients a year.
-Our vision is to consistently provide the right, NICE-recommended psychological treatments of the highest quality in a timely fashion so that more patients will achieve recovery and enjoy a better quality of life as a result of treatment.
+The Oxford AHSN Anxiety and Depression Network works with all the IAPT services in the Thames Valley (Berkshire, Buckinghamshire, Oxfordshire and Milton Keynes) which combined take some 20,000 patients through a course of treatment each year.
+Our vision is to consistently provide the right, NICE-recommended psychological treatments of the highest quality in a timely fashion so that more patients recover and enjoy better quality of life as a result of treatment.